aaronplasek/19th_C._novel_scraper/NLTKcommands.md

   `['the', 'of', 'and', 'to', 'a', 'in', 'that', 'is', ...]`

-*Syntax notes about python & NLTK----
+*Syntax notes about python & NLTK*

 [A] the expressions [f(x) for ...] (e.g., [f(x) for x in text]) and [x.f for ...] (e.g., [w.upper () for w in text]) is a common way to write python for loops where "f(x)" is a function that acts on every "x" throughout the list/array/string "text".